Cincinnati-Design-LAB/architour/src/content/buildings/great-american-ball-park.md

 architect: Populous (HOK Sport)
 associate_architect: GBBN
 original_function: Professional baseball stadium
-significance: >-
-  Smaller than its predecessor, the new ball park is more intimate and nostalgic in character inspired by Baltimore's Camden Yards.
-Its external massing creates a more appropriate urban scale to relate to the adjacent Banks development and houses the Reds Hall of Fame and Museum.
 unique_features: >-
   A gap in the stands that aligns with Sycamore Street allows a view into the stadium from the downtown area.
 The stadium has twin smoke stacks in the